 - 1. Vendors must set up booths and be ready for business by 8:45 a.m. each day of the Fair. - 2.
 Vendors must staff their booths for the duration of the Fair-from 9:00 a.m. to 6:00 p.m. on Friday and Saturday, and from 9:00 a.m. to 5:00 p.m. on Sunday. - 3.
 Vendors should bring an adequate amount of food or merchandise to last through the entire Fair. - 4.
 The CGCF assigns booth spaces to vendors.
 Vendors may not change booth location or designated boundaries of any booth space.
 Vendors must place all supports within the boundaries of their assigned booth spaces. - 5.
 Vendors must restrict their activities to their booth spaces.
 The CGCF prohibits hawking of wares. - 6.
 Vendor contracts are for space only.
-The CGCF does not supply tables, chairs, etc...
+The CGCF does not supply tables, chairs, or other booth supplies unless otherwise specifically stated in that Area's Guidelines.
 Vendors should prepare for dirt/grass floors in tents and outside vendor locations. - 7.
 Vendors must make their booths as attractive as possible.
-Vendors may not use plastics (clear, colored and poly-tarps) in the construction of booths.
+Vendors may not use plastics (clear, colored, or poly-tarps) in the construction of booths.
 The only exception to this is rip-stop nylon.
-Preferred materials include canvas, denim, and cotton.
+Preferred materials include canvas, denim and cotton.
 Vendors may cover booths with plastic tarps at night, but must remove them by 8:00 a.m. daily. - 8.
 Be prepared for inclement weather.